YuyaM/ffbutil/README.md

 ffbutil
 ====
-This is the utility program for FrontFlow/blue(FFB).
+This is the utility program for FFB.

 ## Description